Corporal John Frank Russell Bray

 FAMILY LIFE

-John Frank Russell Bray (Frank) was born in 1881 in Kynumboon, son of Joshua Bray & Rosalie Gertrude (Nixon) Bray.
+John Frank Russell Bray (Frank) was born on the 1st February, 1881 in Kynumboon, son of Joshua Bray & Rosalie Gertrude (Nixon) Bray.
 He was one of 14 children, 13 of whom reached adult life.
 Three of his brothers, Clive, Percy & Frank, also enlisted.

 The Brays moved to Kynnumboon in 1866, after their marriage.
 Joshua established the first postal service between the Tweed and the mouth of the Richmond and was officially appointed postmaster in November 1866.
 Once a month he despatched two Aborigines with outward mail sealed in a pouch, to Ballina.
 There they handed the pouch to the postmaster and received in return, a sealed pouch containing inward mail.
 It was this post office that, some ten years later became the Murwillumbah Post Office.
 As well as being a farmer and postmaster Joshua performed many other public duties, some of which were, Justice of the Peace, Clerk of Petty Sessions, the first Police Magistrate presiding at Murwillumbah and Cudgen, Coroner, Registrar of B.D.M. and Protector of Aborigines.